aedans/Nylon/STDL.md

 - Ct: Literal tau = 6.283185307179586.

 #### - Utilities:
-- Uo: Rotates a stack.
+- Uo: Rotates a list.
-- Up: Permutations of a stack.
+- Up: Permutations of a list. // TODO
-- Ur: Reverses a stack.
+- Ur: Reverses a list.
-- Us: Sorts a stack.
+- Us: Sorts a list.

 ## Misc.
 Functions
 - a: Cycles the top two items of the stack.